 This topic summary covers Knowledge Organiser: Half-Life within Half-Life for GCSE Physics.
-Revise Half-Life in Atomic Structure for GCSE Physics with 13 exam-style questions and 23 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Half-Life in Atomic Structure for GCSE Physics with 15 exam-style questions and 23 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 13 of 13 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Half-Life